-In the event that all eligible projects competing for a target area exceed the Extremely High Cost Threshold and at least one eligible applicant proposing a non-Priority project has a cost per location lower than all eligible Priority projects, WVDED will provide all applicants proposing Priority and non-Priority projects an opportunity not exceeding five business days to revise the cost of their projects to reduce the subsidy required.
+In the event that all eligible projects competing for a Target Area exceed the Extremely High Cost Threshold and at least one eligible applicant proposing a non-Priority project has a cost per location lower than all eligible Priority projects, WVDED will provide all applicants proposing Priority and non-Priority projects an opportunity not exceeding five business days to revise the cost of their projects to reduce the subsidy required.
 If no revised Priority projects are lower than either the Extremely High Cost Threshold or the projects of non-Priority applicants, WVDED will make an award to a non-Priority applicant.
-If no revised priority projects are lower than either the Extremely High Cost Threshold or the projects of non-priority applicants, WVDED will make an award to a non-priority applicant.
 WVDED will only make an award to an applicant not utilizing a Reliable Broadband Service technology if no other eligible applicants can provide service at or below the Extremely High Cost Threshold.

-Notwithstanding this process, WVDED may allow an award to an individual proposed project that exceeds Extremely High Cost Threshold if the applicant does not exceed the Extremely High Cost Threshold on average across all an applicant's proposed Project Areas in a single Target Region.
+Notwithstanding this process, WVDED may allow an award to an individual Proposed Project that exceeds Extremely High Cost Threshold if the applicant does not exceed the Extremely High Cost Threshold on average across all an applicant's proposed Project Areas in a single Target Region.
 WVDED may do this in cases where elimination of the individual Project Area would result in either an orphaned Target Area that receives no award, or elimination of a Priority project due to overlaps with a non-Priority project, or elimination of a project with Reliable Broadband Service technology due to overlaps with a project not having Reliable Broadband Service technology.